tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 # Adding Database Persistence

-In this section of the tutorial, we will add a database to our application to store the RA/Dec coordinates entered in the UI instead of the local list variable in the backend.
-We will be using `postgres` to persist our data.
+In this section of the tutorial, we will add a database to our backend application to store the RA/Dec coordinates entered through the UI instead of the state variable in the backend.
+With this change our coordinates will be stored between observing runs, and we won't lose all our precious coordinates.

-We will be using the Jooq DSL to write our queries, which is packaged in the CSW Database Service.
+This flow also shows how to use the CSW Database Service in a backend and how to pass database query results back to the UI.
+We will be using the CSW Database Service's Jooq DSL to write our queries.
+Under the covers CSW Database Service is using the `PostgreSQL` relational database to persist our data.

 First, we will update our backend server to use the database, then we will set up the database itself, and then we will run the application.

-## Update backend Implementation
+## Update the Backend Implementation

 First, we have to make the CSW Database Service accessible in our project.
 Add a `csw-database` dependency in `project/Libs.scala`